 As with Modafinil, Adrafinil was prescribed for patients with narcolepsy and other sleep disorders that make them lethargic almost all the time.
 Adrafinil helps alleviate the symptoms of these sleep disorders so that the patients could live a normal life.

 One special trick Adrafinil knows that a lot of other nootropics don’t is the magical mood boost achieved by preventing Dopamine (a chemical that makes you happy and quirky) from being broken down.
-Some nootropics like Aniracetam and Piracetam (especially when you lack the proper levels of choline) can wreak havoc on ones emotional state, sometimes causing emotional detachment or depression.
+Some nootropics like Aniracetam and Piracetam (especially when you lack the proper levels of choline) can wreak havoc on one’s emotional state, sometimes causing emotional detachment or depression.
 Adrafinil also helps regulate Serotonin release, which is known to affect sleep quality, memory, metabolism, and quality of sex.
 The core of this drug, however, lies in its ability to inhibit the breakdown of Glutamate, which is the most important neurotransmitter in the body, comprising of fifty percent of the body’s nervous tissue.
 This leads to enhanced neuronal communication, cognition, and memory.
+For this particular reasons, Adrafinil stands as the best nootropic on the market.

 Benefits of Adrafinil